[?] Subscribe To

 Preparing adequate drainage before flatwork

-Before the flatwork is begun for the basement floor, your basement-bathroom-plumbing, or sub rough plumbing will need to be done.
+Before the flatwork cement is poured for the basement floor, your sub rough plumbing will need to be done.
 Then you need 2-4 inches of gravel spread out on the ground to cover the sub rough plumbing and provide adequate drainage under the cement.

 Ask your excavator to give you an itemized bid for labor and materials.
 Then you can check the price of gravel yourself and supply it yourself if your price is significantly better than your Excavator's price.